Five TTS engines, five different tradeoffs. Here’s a quick rundown:

 Engine 4: Google Cloud TTS

-Google's WaveNet and Neural2 voices are cheaper than OpenAI/ElevenLabs and support 40+ languages.
+Google's WaveNet and Neural2 voices are cheaper and support many languages.

 from google.cloud import texttospeech